-I could show this on a real amiga unfortunately I dont have enough memory on my A600 as it is completely standard and has a 1mb memory where the recommended for WHDload is around 4-5mb to support both the preload and game memory requirement.
+I could show this on a real Amiga‚ unfortunately‚ I don’t have enough memory on my real system as it is completely standard and has a 1mb memory where the recommended for WHDload is around 4-5mb to support both the preload and game memory requirement.

-then you get the Information panel pop up for the slave file and this is where you can edit things like custom options now alien breed does not have any requirement to alter the slave file this way but games like chuck rock 2 require you to alter its slave file to get its custom options and all you needed to do was enter Custom1=1 into the comments section and hit the save button pretty simple.
+Then you get the Information panel pop up for the slave file‚ and this is where you can edit things like custom options now alien breed does not have any requirement to alter the save file this way‚ but games like chuck rock 2 require you to alter its slave file to get its custom options and all you needed to do was enter Custom1=1 into the comments section and hit the save button pretty simple.

-that is pretty much it for editing on the real amiga and it really is pretty simple stuff but its not quite as straightforward on the emulated retropie amiberry but its simple once you know how to do the same thing
+That is pretty much it for editing on the real Amiga and it really is pretty simple stuff‚ but it’s not quite as straightforward on the emulated retrofit A

 Amiberry .Slave editing

-Unlike the Amiga editing process its not possible to edit the .slave file itself on pc for a simple reason windows does not have the support for its programming language and therefore its impossible to edit it however Amiberry is pretty clever.
+Unlike the Amiga editing process‚ it’s not possible to edit the .slave file itself on a PC for a simple reason windows does not have the support of its programming language and therefore it’s impossible to edit it however

-Amiberry is however built on an Amiga dos base very much like FS-UAE and Amiberry infact they are pretty much clones of winuae and as result its able to read the .slave file and do some very cool things i will cover later.
+Amiberry is however built on an Amiga DOS base very much like the FS-UAE and Amiberry in fact‚ they are pretty much clones of wine and as result its ability to read

 Finding the Auto startup file’s